-Mina Abdollahi earned her first MS degree in inorganic chemistry in Isfahan, Iran and her second pharmaceutical sciences at Northeastern University in Boston.
-She worked as a pharmacy supervisor at CVS.
-After graduating, she joined IPI’s Antibody Production team.
-Fun fact: she enjoys woodworking with her husband.
+Mina Abdollahi earned her first master’s degree in inorganic chemistry in Isfahan, Iran and her second in pharmaceutical sciences at Northeastern University in Boston.
+Before joining IPI’s antibody production team, Mina worked as a pharmacy supervisor at CVS.
+In her free time, she enjoys woodworking with her husband.

-Filmawit Belay earned her BS at Bridgewater State University in Massachusetts.
+Filmawit Belay earned her bachelor’s degree at Bridgewater State University in Massachusetts.
 She completed an internship at Boston University in the chemistry REU program, followed by an intership at Biogen in pharmaceutical operations and technology.
-She cannot live without Injera, a type of Tigrigna flatbread.
+She cannot live without injera, a type of Tigrigna flatbread.

-Salma Clark previously worked for Herb Chamber BMW of Boston and has been to Thailand three times.
+Salma Clark previously worked as the HR and payroll coordinator for Herb Chambers BMW of Boston.
+She holds an MBA from Assumption College in Worcester, Massachusetts.
+She has been to Thailand three times.

 Kathy Chen is responsible for purchasing supplies and equipment and performing accounting tasks such as preparing monthly journal entries, completing monthly prepaid expenses, payroll, and deferred reconciliations here at IPI.
 She has worked at IPI for two years, and loves that she can learn about procurement, accounting and the Institute.